Don’t sink your finances — consider these factors before getting a boat loan

 1. Your credit

-Most boat loans are issued based on credit.
+Most boat loans are issued based on your credit history.
 The higher your credit score, the better your chances of getting approved for the loan.

 Your credit score also plays a key role in determining how much interest you’ll pay.
-Although some lenders may approve you for a loan with bad credit, you’ll have a higher interest rate.
+Although some lenders may approve you for a loan with bad credit, you’ll have a higher interest rate and pay more for the loan.

 2. Your budget

-Depending on the lender, you may be asked to make a down payment between 10 to 30 percent of the total loan amount.
-This is more common with secured loans.
-If you need help crunching the numbers, use Bankrate’s boat loan calculator.
-This will give you an idea of your price range and the repayment term length.
+Depending on the lender, you may be asked to make a down payment of between 10 and 30 percent of the total loan amount.
+This is more common with secured loans — unsecured loans typically don’t require a down payment, though your interest rate will be higher.

-The average cost of a boat in 2024 is $203,000, according to a report from the Boats Group.
-Basic models are available for less, but luxury models like yachts can cost millions of dollars.
+The average cost of a boat was $174,000 in 2024.
+Basic models are certainly available for less, but luxury models like yachts can cost millions of dollars.

 Boat loans can be secured or unsecured.
-With a secured loan, an asset is required to serve as collateral if you default on the loan.
+With a secured loan, an asset is required to serve as collateral — in this case, your boat.
 Unsecured loans, on the other hand, don’t require any collateral and are issued based almost entirely on credit.

 If your credit needs work, a secured loan may be the better option.
 Secured loans tend to be easier to qualify for and offer lower interest rates than unsecured loans.
 However, if you default on the loan, you could lose the boat or any other asset that was used as collateral.